uswitch/hermod/README.md

 | hermod_deployment_success_total | The total number of successful deployments processed | Counter |
 | hermod_deployment_failed_total | The total number of failed deployments processed | Counter |

+### Sentry
+Hermod can also publish some error events to [Sentry](https://sentry.io).
+This is optional but can be enabled by configuring the `SENTRY_ENDPOINT` environment variable and setting it to your [Sentry DSN](https://docs.sentry.io/product/sentry-basics/dsn-explainer/).

 ## To make an update to hermod
-1. Create a Pull request against this project's `master` branch.
+1. Create a Pull request against this project's `main` branch.
 2. When your changes are reviewed and merged we will tag and release a new version for you.
 3. A new docker image will be automatically created with the given tag.
 4. Update your kubernetes deployment to use the new image.